-1,2,3-Trichloropropane, also known as TCP, is an unregulated organic chemical that has been in the news recently, as the State Water Resources Control Board (State) and its Division of Drinking Water has been studying it for regulation.
-On July 18, 2017, the State Water Resources Control Board approved the draft maximum contaminant level (MCL) for TCP of 5 parts per trillion (ppt).
-The Office of Administrative Law is now reviewing the proposed regulation and is expected to make a final ruling within 30 days.
-The MCL is expected to become effective in October 2018, with compliance monitoring to begin in January 2018.
+1,2,3-Trichloropropane, also known as TCP, is an organic chemical found in some groundwater supplies.
+In July 2017, the State Water Resources Control Board approved the maximum contaminant level (MCL) for TCP of 5 parts per trillion (ppt), and compliance monitoring began in January 2018.

 Frequently Asked Questions

 Q: What exactly is TCP?

 A: TCP is a manmade chemical.
 The TCP contamination in our wells is believed to have come from soil fumigants.
 Soil fumigants in use today no longer contain TCP.

 A: The TCP in our service areas is most efficiently removed using granular-activated carbon (GAC) technology.
 GAC vessels, which are being installed at impacted wells, will eliminate or substantially reduce the levels of TCP to meet the new standard.
 In our Chico District, where only three wells had detections of TCP, we shut down the wells and are utilizing other water sources.

 A: While construction, operation, and maintenance of new treatment facilities are substantial, Cal Water was a plaintiff in litigation against Dow and Shell, the manufacturers of the soil fumigants that contained TCP (the parties responsible for the TCP contamination), to recover the costs for treating the contamination.
 We were successful in preventing our customers from bearing the costs of constructing the treatment facilities.
 Ongoing operations and maintenance costs will be determined in the future, based on costs at that time.